Noncommutative resolutions of discriminants: Reflection groups

 \subsection{Basics}

 An element $g \in \GL(V)$ is called a \emph{pseudo-reflection} if it is conjugate to a diagonal matrix $\diag(\zeta, 1 , \ldots, 1)$ with $\zeta \neq 1$ a root of unity.
 If $\zeta=-1$, we call $g$ a \emph{(true) reflection}.
 A pseudo-reflection $g$ fixes a unique hyperplane $H$ pointwise.
 This hyperplane will be called the \emph{mirror} of $g$.
 If $G$ is generated by pseudo-reflections, it is called a \emph{complex reflection group} (or \emph{pseudo-reflection group}).
 If $G$ is generated by true reflections, then we will call $G$ a \emph{true reflection group}.
-True reflection groups are generated by reflections of order $2$ and thus are precisely the finite Coxeter groups.
 A finite subgroup $G \subseteq \GL(V)$ is called \emph{small}, if $G$ does not contain any pseudo-reflections. \\

 Let now $G \subseteq \GL(V)$ be finite.
 The \emph{invariant ring} of the action of $G$ on $V$ is $R=S^G=\{ f \in S: g(f) = f$ for all $g \in G \}$.
 By the theorem of Hochster--Roberts \cite{HochsterRoberts}, $R$ is Cohen--Macaulay and it is Gorenstein if $G \subseteq \SL(V)$, by \cite{WatanabeGorenstein}.
 If $G$ is a pseudo-reflection group, we are even in a better situation, cf.~\cite{Che}, \cite[Thm.~6.19]{OTe}: